davidbeleznay/ai-forester-app-v2/README.md

 ## Getting Started

 ### Prerequisites
-- Node.js
+- Node.js (v16 or v18 recommended)
 - npm or yarn
 - Expo CLI
-- Expo Go app on your mobile device
+- Expo Go app on your mobile device (compatible with SDK 47)

 ### Installation
 1. Clone the repository